zsorosz/lab-ironbeers-ejs/README.md

 ### Iteration 2 - Home _page_

 - The first page should be **Home** and should be rendered on **`/`**.
-The file that gets rendered is `index.hbs`.
+The file that gets rendered is `index.ejs`.
 - This file should include the _beer image_, which you can find at `/public/images`.
-Together with the image, `index.hbs` should have two links: `Check the Beers!` and `Check a Random Beer`.
+Together with the image, `index.ejs` should have two links: `Check the Beers!` and `Check a Random Beer`.
 Both links should navigate to the corresponding routes (which we previously defined in our navbar as well).
 Later, you can style these `a` tags to make them look like buttons.

 ![image](https://user-images.githubusercontent.com/23629340/36723774-7d791ef2-1bb1-11e8-991b-39dbf4fd8a59.png)